Blog · Review Essay · Last reviewed June 25, 2026

 The book opens with a fictional scenario in which a group uses a powerful AI system called Prometheus to build economic, media, and political influence.
 Library Journal notes that this Prometheus story returns throughout the book as a way into human-level AI and what Tegmark calls one of the defining conversations of the age.

-For the site's recurring concerns, this is the most useful way to read Life 3.0.
+Read this way, this is the most useful way to read Life 3.0.
 A scenario is a memetic instrument.
 It organizes fear, hope, policy, investment, and research attention.
 It tells people where the story is going, which means it can help make some futures more thinkable than others.
 AI safety is not only a technical field; it is also a competition over the images by which society understands the machine.
+The test for a scenario is whether it creates better decisions now: what evidence would change the forecast, what release decision it governs, and who bears the cost if the story is wrong.

 Philosophy with a Deadline